mnmxmx/single-pass-dof/README.md

 ## License
 This source code is not MIT License.
-You can't use this for your productions / your projects.
+- You can see this source code and learn from it.
-You can see this source code and learn from it.
+- You can't use this for your productions / your projects.